This story has been updated since it originally aired in November of 2016.

 “I’m staying out of it,” said Chappelle.
 “I’m just going to take a knee, like Kaepernick, and let the whites figure this out among themselves.”

-Kaepernick had a football game to play on Sunday.
+Kaepernick had a football game to play the following Sunday.
 During the postgame press conference, he was asked about not voting.

 “You know,” he said, “I think it would be hypocritical for me to vote.
 You know, I said from the beginning I was against oppression, I was against the system of oppression.
 I’m not going to show support for that system.
 And to me, the oppressor isn’t going to allow you to vote your way out of your oppression.”